nejtiv/nejtiv/README.md

 My name is: Mikołaj

-I'm studying in Uniwersity of Lodz, Facility of Management 📈 📋
+I'm studying in Uniwersity of Lodz, Faculty of Management 📈 📋

 Buisness Process Automation 💸 / Robotic Process Automation 🤖